Based in Gent/Brussels, Belgium

 Awards & Recognition

 - "Winner VERY BIG INDIE PITCH 2019 (Pocket Gamer, Helsinki)"

 - "Second runner up INDIE SHOWDOWN (The Label, Mobile Publisher)" 2000k price for best mobile game

 - "Digital exhibit at IndieX 2020" Lissabon, October, 2020

 - "VAF Prototype funding" 25k funding from Flemish Government

 - "Selected to exhibit at Indiecade Paris 2018" Paris, October, 2018

 - "Selected to exhibit at INDIGO 2018" Utrecht, The Netherlands, June, 2018

 About Studio Waterzooi

 Studio Waterzooi is an immersive experience game studio based in Brussels, Belgium.
-We develop low threshold games inspired by literature, culture, philosophy, society and art, with a focus on ‘the human condition’.
+We develop low threshold esthetic or narrative driven games inspired by culture, philosophy, society and art, with a focus on ‘the human condition’.